-The MacArthur lab uses cutting-edge genomic technologies at massive scale to understand the impact of human genetic variation, and to provide genetic answers to families affected by severe muscle diseases.
+The MacArthur lab uses cutting-edge genomic technologies at massive scale to understand the impact of human genetic variation, and to provide answers to families affected by rare genetic diseases.

 We lead an international consortium that has assembled ExAC, the world’s largest single collection of sequencing data from human protein-coding gene regions (the exome), spanning 60,706 individuals.
 We’re mining this massive dataset for insights into human evolution, gene function, and disease risk.
 Read more →